-Cloud screening is a fundamental pre-processing step for SST retrieval.
+Cloud screening is a fundamental pre-processing step for sea surface temperature (SST) retrieval.
 Traditionally, threshold based techniques have been used to detect cloud but these often fail under difficult circumstances -- for example, in the detection of thin cirrus or low-level fog.

-The Bayesian cloud detection algorithm presented here was developed originally for ATSR instruments, and is now extended to AVHRR instruments for EXP1.8.
+The Bayesian cloud detection algorithms presented here was developed original for ATSR instruments, and is now with v2 extended also to AVHRR instruments.
 The posteriori probability of clear sky is calculated, and retrievals are performed for pixels where this exceeds 90%.